Dutch Design Week 2021

 KellerFreyschmidt - Raaklijn (Tangent)

 KellerFreyschmidt used glass as a starting material to observe the light of the candle and the gradually melting wax.
-The transparency of glass also allows the play of light between colours, reflections and shadows.
-The dome-shaped containers are made of borosilicate glass and visually balance on a glass platform, which is handmade by melting glass into round shapes.
-Since two different types of glass meet here, the elements cannot be melted together, but are glued with a UV-resistant glass adhesive, which is invisible, extremely strong and common in the processing of glass products.
+The transparency of glass also allows the play of light between colors, reflections and shadows.
+The dome-shaped containers are made of borosilicate glass and visually balance on a glass platform, which was handmade by melting glass into round shapes.
+Because two different types of glass come together here, the elements are not fused together, but are glued together with a UV-resistant glass adhesive, which is invisible, extremely strong and common in the processing of glass products.

 Koen Devos

-Koen Devos took a shallow shape as a starting point, because of his dislike for a deep shape filled with candle wax.
-If it has burned for several consecutive evenings, it is often full of stains and such a deep form is also difficult to light after some time.
-He prefers to fill a number of shallow objects in one go, which can be stacked on top of each other.
-This way, each object can burn for about 3 to 5 hours and you have a beautiful candle every night!
+Koen Devos took as his starting point a shallow form, because of his disapproval of a deep form filled with candle wax.
+If it has burned several nights in a row, it is often full of stains, and such a deep form is also difficult to light after a while.
+He prefers to fill a number of shallow objects at once that can be stacked among themselves.
+This way each object can burn for about 3 to 5 hours and you have a beautiful candle every night!
 The stacking effect is also visible in the design: when the candle burns, the internal steps gradually become visible.

 Jeroen Wand

-Studio Jeroen Wand has used its signature gisp technique to create its own interpretation of the classic three-armed candle holder.
-The compartments are cast in a mould and then dried.
+Studio Jeroen Wand has created its own interpretation of the classic three-armed candle holder.
+The compartments are cast in a mold and then dried.
 Next, these forms are immersed in newly mixed plaster.
 During the immersion, the newly mixed and still liquid plaster adheres to the basic form.
-After dipping, the three compartments of 100 ml each are joined together so that they 'melt together' into one candle holder.
-Through the combination of control and allowing the plaster to react freely, the material forms its own unique shape.
+The three compartments of 100 ml each were joined together after dipping, causing them to "melt together" into one candle holder.
+By combining control and allowing the plaster to react freely, the material forms its own unique shape.

 Jenna Postma - Align